How to Make Beautifully Scented Pinecones

 But I don’t skip the next step!

 Preheat your oven to 200°.
-Put the pinecones single-layered on a parchment or foil lined baking sheet.
-Bake them for about 30 minutes.
-Check them to make sure they do not burn.
-The goal is to kill any bacteria, get rid of bugs and melt the sap away.
+Layer the pinecones on a parchment or foil-lined baking sheet.
+Bake for about 30 minutes, checking to make sure they do not burn.
+The goal is to kill any bacteria, get rid of bugs, and melt the sap away.

 Take them out of the oven and let them cool.